Focusing Terawatt-Scale Lasers Using Holographic Gaseous Lenses: Appendix: Methods

 To further validate our modeling of an off-axis holographic lens, we measure the spatial and temporal behaviour of higher-order diffracted modes from a gas lens.
-Additionally, we provide details of our beamline and the experimental parameters required to reproduce our results.
+We also provide supplementary photographs of the side-emission of the high-power read beam in air after collimation by the gas lens, and the experimental parameters required to reproduce our results.